APR-echoss/APR-Echoss/README.md

 - Also, my roblox group, Craft GD Studio!
 - I use this GitHub account for Roblox Plugins
 - Popular repos are pinned on my profile
-- I first learned about Lua before any other programming language
+- I first learned about Lua before any other programming language.
+(I learned Python and Java)
 - Currently, I am making a ROBLOX plugin and a ROBLOX game named 'Discover it's land' which is a adventure and survival game!
 <!---
 Aprechos/Aprechos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.